 Threads For Thoughts — fabric and materials

-Threads For Thoughts uses tencel modal, organic cotton, recycled and polyester.
-100% of their products use eco-friendly raw materials and fabrics, recycles 80% of its water, and makes partnerships with certified factories.
+Threads For Thoughts uses Tencel modal, organic cotton, recycled, and polyester.
+100% of their products use eco-friendly raw materials and fabrics, recycle 80% of their water, and make partnerships with certified factories.

 Threads For Thoughts — ethical sourcing